Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Austria is part of the Schengen area.
-This means you can enter Austria without a visa in some cases.
+Austria is part of the Schengen area, meaning you can enter the country without a visa in some cases.

 Entry and exit conditions can change at short notice.
-Contact an embassy or consulate of Austria for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Austria for details about visas, currency, customs and quarantine rules.

 More information: